Fact-checked by the CapitalLendingNews editorial team

 Knowing the dollar value of what you are asking for makes the conversation concrete.
 Use this simple formula: multiply your average balance by the rate reduction percentage.
 A $6,000 balance reduced from 22% to 17% saves $300 per year in interest.
 That is $300 you keep with a single phone call.

 Having this number ready also helps you evaluate any counteroffer.
-If an issuer offers a 1-point reduction instead of 5 points, you know that saves you $60 per year — still worth having, but a starting point for further negotiation, not an endpoint.
+An issuer offering a 1-point reduction instead of 5 points saves you $60 per year on a $6,000 balance, still worth having, but a starting point for further negotiation, not an endpoint.

 When to Make the Call for Maximum Effect